Welcome to Reuben Roth's Sociology of Work and Education Website

 I enjoy feedback (as you do, I'm sure).

-I have an interest in traditional and historical music forms, especially early American music, such as that archived by Alan Lomax.
+I have an interest in traditional and historical music forms, especially early American blues and folk music, such as those archived by Alan Lomax.
 As problematic as some claim he may be, he did record some historic and irreplacable music.
 Without these recordings, we'd be just a bit more impoverished than we are. /

 John Coltrane: Jazz is a love of mine and John Coltrane's music is a muse.
 Here's 'My Favorite Things' (a Fan's homepage with discography and thesis): My Favorite Things: John Coltrane Website